Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 Dimension 3: Commercial Model and Total Cost of Ownership (20–25%)

-Commercial model assessment scores the clarity, scalability, and risk profile of the vendor's pricing structure — not just the headline licence price.
+Commercial model assessment scores the clarity, scalability, and risk profile of the vendor's pricing structure, not just the headline licence price.

 Dimension 4: Integration and Architecture Fit (15–20%)

-Scoring criteria include pre-built connectors for the organisation's required integrations, compatibility with existing data architecture and identity infrastructure, and technical evidence that integrations function in the organisation's specific environment rather than in a generic demonstration context.
+Scoring criteria include pre-built connectors for the organisation's defined integrations, compatibility with existing data architecture and identity infrastructure, and technical evidence that integrations function in the organisation's specific environment rather than in a generic demonstration context.

 Vendor assurances that integrations are available are not adequate evidence here.
 A technical architecture review or reference confirmation that the specific integration has been implemented in a comparable environment is the appropriate standard.